 Dubai’s coastline stretches approximately 80 kilometres (50 miles) and is one of the most iconic in the world.
 With the stylish skyline in the backdrop and some of the most elaborate hotels situated close to the coast, the views of Dubai from the coastline are some of the best in the whole city.

 Boat trips on the Dubai coastline tend to cover a large distance since the speed limit is much higher than in smaller waterways such as the Dubai Creek or the Marina.
-This allows tourists to visit several iconic landmarks such as Downtown Dubai, Burj Al Arab, The World Islands, the Dubai Marina, and Atlantis on The Palm.
+This allows tourists to visit several iconic landmarks such as Downtown Dubai, Burj Al Arab, the Dubai Marina, and Atlantis on The Palm.
 If you want a lot of photo opportunities, the Dubai Coastline is definitely an ideal location.

 The rules for how close boats can get to famous attractions like Burj Al Arab are quite strict, but the smaller boats are able to get much closer than larger boats.
 This is one of the biggest benefits of our HERO tours.
 By using smaller boats, we allow guests the opportunity to drive much closer to the iconic landmarks that are usually viewed from far away.